daniel-muthukrishna/FitELP/docs/usage.rst

 * :func:`fitelp.line_profile_info.RegionParameters.add_em_line`

-Compute kinematics of an object
+Compute kinematics of the object
 -------------------------------
 To perform an analysis on the object use the class.